How High Should Stair Railing Be

 What about sloped or angled stairs?

 On sloped stairs, the handrail height will vary along the run.
-The key is to keep the rail at the correct height relative to each step’s nosing, not the floor.
+Which means the key is to keep the rail at the correct height relative to each step’s nosing, not the floor.
 Using adjustable brackets or a “staggered” rail system helps maintain compliance.

 Can I use a handrail instead of a railing?

 A handrail is a type of railing, but the terms are sometimes used interchangeably.
-Here's the thing — the critical factor is that the top of the handrail meets the height requirement.
+Consider this: the critical factor is that the top of the handrail meets the height requirement.
 If you install a separate handrail that’s lower than the required height, you’ll be out of compliance.

 What if my stair railing is a bit lower than 34 inches?

 If you discover the rail is slightly under the minimum, you can raise it by adding taller brackets or using a longer handrail.
-Even so, be sure any modifications still keep the rail within the 34‑38‑inch range.
+That said, be sure any modifications still keep the rail within the 34‑38‑inch range.

 Closing